saswatsam786/movieNix/README.md

 ### Planned features for the project

-* Return to the last watched movie.
+* Return to the last watched position of a movie.
 * Verified 'Movie production accounts' for production companies to upload their movies directly to the network
 * The hbars of purchasing or watching the movie in PPS should be transferred directly to the movie producing company's hedera account .
 * Comment and rating feature for each movie